benhoyt/goawk/README.md

 AWK is a fascinating text-processing language, and somehow after reading the delightfully-terse [*The AWK Programming Language*](https://ia802309.us.archive.org/25/items/pdfy-MgN0H1joIoDVoIC7/The_AWK_Programming_Language.pdf) I was inspired to write an interpreter for it in Go.
 So here it is, feature-complete and tested against "the one true AWK" test suite.

 GoAWK is a POSIX-compatible version of AWK, and additionally has a CSV mode for reading and writing CSV and TSV files.
-This feature was sponsored by the [library of the University of Antwerp](https://www.uantwerpen.be/en/library/), and is useful for "big data" processing.
+This feature was sponsored by the [library of the University of Antwerp](https://www.uantwerpen.be/en/library/).
 [Read the CSV documentation.](https://github.com/benhoyt/goawk/blob/master/csv.md)

 Read the [**original article about how GoAWK works and performs**](https://benhoyt.com/writings/goawk/), or the follow-up article about how I converted the tree-walking interpreter to a [**bytecode compiler and virtual machine**](https://benhoyt.com/writings/goawk-compiler-vm/).